What is a Surety Bond?

 A surety bond is a legally binding contract that ensures an obligation will be fulfilled.
 It involves three parties: the principal (who needs the bond), the obligee (who requires the bond), and the surety (the company that backs the bond).
 If the principal fails to meet the terms, the surety provides financial compensation to the obligee.

 These bonds are commonly required in industries like construction, finance, and by government agencies to protect against financial loss and ensure compliance with laws and regulations.
-They are a key risk management tool, not an insurance policy for the principal.
+They serve as a critical risk management tool, distinct from an insurance policy for the principal.

 For example, a contractor might need a performance bond to guarantee they will complete a project according to the contract specifications.
 This protects the project owner from losses if the contractor defaults.